Lompandi/protocol-wiki/docs/bedrock/encryption.md

 2. The server compute the shared secret from its generated private key (normally in DER format) with the peer public key using secp384r1

-3. The server now generate random bytes with the size of 16, and contact it with the shared secret before hashing the key:
+3. The server generates a 16-byte salt and concatenates it with the shared secret before performing the hashing operation.
+The resulting hash seed is defined as:
 ```
 Hash Seed = Random bytes + Shared secret
 ```